kickthemoon0817/khemoo.examples.fluid_in_cup/docs/README.md

 To drive this extension from a standalone Python process, run `python extsUser/khemoo.examples.fluid_in_cup/khemoo/examples/fluid_in_cup/examples/fluid_cup_simulation_app.py`.
 The script bootstraps `SimulationApp`, ensures the extension is enabled, and prints the remaining fluid percentage while the simulation runs for a short session.
+You can make the cup a dynamic rigid body with `FLUID_CUP_DYNAMIC=1 python ...`, or tint the OmniGlass shader via `FLUID_CUP_COLOR="0.7,0.9,1.0" python ...`.

 ## Procedural cup configuration